nathanjnorris/nathanjnorris.github.io/_posts/2025-01-06-plex-serv-arr.md

     D -- No --> B
 ```

 As a part of this project, I contributed some code to [@and-fm's Cloudflare SSH Action](https://github.com/and-fm/cloudflared-ssh-action) which lets you SSH into a server behind a Cloudflare Tunnel and run a command.
-If a PR is merged, then CD workflow is triggered, and a apply run occurs in Terraform Cloud.
-Then the workflow [SSH's into the servarr](https://github.com/and-fm/cloudflared-ssh-action) host to pull the latest changes to the main branch, and then restarts the containers with the latest changes to the Docker Compose file:
+If a PR is merged, the CD workflow is triggered, and a apply run occurs in Terraform Cloud.
+Then the workflow [SSH's into the servarr](https://github.com/and-fm/cloudflared-ssh-action) host to deploy the latest changes to the main branch, and then restarts the containers with the latest changes to the Docker Compose file:
 ```mermaid
   flowchart LR
     A[PR merged] --> B[Terraform Apply]